Sixteen years. So many great memories. Great example of early co-design and what was possible if you listened to user feedback.

 And the handful of people who are still on there that I don’t want to lose touch with, so I will not completely delete, and still copypasta (I still want it to get better, but not at my expense).
 But no more than 5 minutes a day.

-? in 2024 is a reality-distorting, crazy-making, deeply unhealthy and abusive app.
+X in 2024 is a reality-distorting, crazy-making, deeply unhealthy and abusive app.
+It is the ‘everything app’, but not in the way he’d hoped.
+It’s everything that went wrong with the dream of the internet, rolled up into a big ball of shit.
 I won’t let Elon Musk drag me down with him in his descent into madness.
 Get some therapy, for heaven’s sake.
 He’s a grown man.
 It’s just …sad.
+It was always a bully machine, but the targets were usually deserving, but at some point it just became about righteous cruelty rather than truth to power.

 Anyway, it’s been a long road.
-I’m allowed to be sad over what happened to the crazy dream that was the bird app.
+Yes, it’s cringe, but I’m allowed to be sad over what happened to the lofty idealistic dream that was the bird app from doom.
 It’s okay if you don’t get that.
-It represents a dream that was unrealised, in many ways.
+But know that it represents a dream that was promised, but unrealised, in many ways, for a cohort of people who more than just a financial stake in its success.
 I invested a lot into it.
 I got celebrities on it early on.
 I evangelised it to everyone who would listen.

 I suggest you do the same.
-If they’ve lost me, a Twitter addict who rationalises like a smackhead over it… they’ve literally lost everyone.
+If they’ve lost me, a Twitter addict who rationalises like a smackhead over the greatest app in the world that holds my friends in the little glass box… they’ve literally lost everyone.

 3 Responses